lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to set up Produce Seasons.md

 ![](/media/KB_Guide_ProduceSeasons_10_BuildProduceSeasonDates.jpeg)

 Performing this step is crucial.
-If you don’t perform this step, the system will not allow you to register/create new pallets for the new produce seasons you have just added.
+If you do not perform this step, the system will not allow you to register/create new pallets for the new produce seasons you have just added.

 If you **do** forget to perform this step before you close the page, simply navigate to the page again, and then choose Build Produce Season Dates.

-You don’t need to select specific produce seasons for which to rebuild the background produce season dates – the system will automatically rebuild the dates for all the produce seasons.
+You do not need to select specific produce seasons for which to rebuild the background produce season dates.
+The system will automatically rebuild the dates for all the produce seasons.

 ---